-If you are visiting in late August or early September, you may get the opportunity to observe the fascinating festival known as Indra Jatra, when the Kumari leaves her residence and is pulled on a chariot through the narrow roads of old Kathmandu.
-It is quite a sight to behold, as masked dancers come out on the streets and the chariots of Lord Indra and Kumari are pulled by devotees in a boisterous procession.
+If you are visiting in late August or early September, you may get the opportunity to observe the fascinating festival known as Indra Jatra, when the Kumari leaves her residence and is pulled in a chariot through the narrow roads of old Kathmandu.
+It is quite a sight to behold, as masked dancers come out on the streets and the chariots of Lord Indra and Kumari are pulled by exuberant devotees in a lively procession.

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.

 For participation in Travel Fairs/Sales Missions and Tenders/Quotations, please click here.

 Every effort has been made to ensure accuracy and reliability of the content.
 In case of lapses and discrepancies, revisions and updates will be made.
 Therefore, we request you to approach us via e-mail, social media, phone or in person, for suggestions on revisions and updates where necessary.
 Thank you for support!